At CTU, we strive to take as much stress out of the financial aid process as possible for our prospective students.

 The Free Application for Federal Student Aid, more commonly known as the FAFSA, is the single application needed to apply for all sources of federal student aid.
 The FAFSA can be completed online at www.fafsa.ed.gov.
 It helps to complete and sign the FAFSA electronically to expedite the process.
-In April, the PIN, which previously allowed students to “electronically sign” the FAFSA, will be replaced by a FSA ID.
+You can sign electronically by using a FSA ID.
 A FSA ID can be obtained by visiting https://studentaid.gov/fsa-id/sign-in/landing and clicking on the link to register.
 If you are a dependent student for aid purposes, both you and your parent will require a FSA ID to sign the application electronically.
-All students and parents who already have a PIN will have the option to link that PIN to their new FSA ID.

 Why do I have to provide parent information on my FAFSA?